jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 ----------

 Qt Creator is the one-in-all IDE to develop Qt C++ applications.
 It includes the functionality covered by Qt Assistant (here called Help) and Qt Designer (here called form designer) and helps to browse C++ code.
-It is the prefered tool to explore the QGIS C++ source code, for example if you like to better understand what it does behind the QGIS python API.
+It is the preferred tool to explore the QGIS C++ source code, for example if you like to better understand what it does behind the QGIS python API.